-In February 2016 the school was inspected by the Office for Standards in Education (Ofsted) and the School is due to have a National Society Statutory Inspection of Anglican and Methodist Schools (SIAMS) in December 2017 and the ‘Outstanding’ grade was extended to all areas of the inspection.
+In February 2016 the school was inspected by the Office for Standards in Education (Ofsted) and maintained its ‘Good’ status.
+The School also underwent a National Society Statutory Inspection of Anglican and Methodist Schools (SIAMS) in December 2017 and the ‘Outstanding’ grade was extended to all areas of the inspection.
 The School converted to an Academy in September 2013 and there have been some changes to the teaching staff team since then.
 The School’s Nursery provision was inspected by Ofsted in May 2014 and was found to be ‘Good’ in every area.
 Due to changes in Education Legislation the School’s Nursery provision is now inspected as a part of the rest of the School.

-- After our very exciting new build that was completed by the end of the Spring Term last academic year and all the improvements we have made to facilities throughout the School, we are focussing this year on our outdoor spaces.
-Having considered the needs of our pupils, our existing desire to go on trips as much as we can, our proximity to the New Forest and building on our previous Eco Schools work – we are working on developing and broadening our outdoor learning spaces and training staff to deliver ‘Forest School’ sessions ‘in house’.
+- Having considered the needs of our pupils, our existing desire to go on trips as much as we can, our proximity to the New Forest and building on our previous Eco Schools work – we are continuing to work on developing and broadening our outdoor learning spaces and completing the training of staff to deliver ‘Forest School’ sessions ‘in house’.
 As a School we will be aiming to learn outside as often as is practicable to help our more kinaesthetic learners engage with the curriculum.

-- We will be investing in our School IT infrastructure by replacing our photocopiers and purchasing more iPads to support learning in the classroom.
+- We will be continuing to invest in our School IT infrastructure by purchasing more iPads to support learning in the classroom.
 Staff will receive training to enable them to make the most of this learning resource.

 - We usually have a focus on Reading, Writing or Maths during a year and you may have noticed our previous focus on Reading and Maths over the last couple of years and the impact of this can be seen in all our assessment statistics throughout the Key Stages.
-This year we are working on Writing.
+We are in the second year of focussing on Writing.